 Rotation Electric Toothbrush:

 Product sales involving rotation brushes create a tremendous portion of the electric toothbrush marketplace.
 Just like the name suggests, rotation toothbrushes have got a group of rotating bristles.
 Bristles are organized in a circle which rotates, so particular tufts of bristles can spin freely.

 Side to Side:

 As opposed to rotating, these brushes – including products in the well-known Philips Sonicare electric toothbrush – vibrate back and forth.
 You have to press the brush laterally towards your teeth and the brush head goes up and down.
 Back and fourth toothbrushes can also be found.

 These types of electric toothbrushes vibrate up against your teeth in an ultrasonic rate – greater than 1,000 vibrations per minute and up to 40,000 vibrations and help to remove plaque.
 These are the best electric toothbrushes in the market today.

 There are a number of different features available in an electric toothbrush and they will vary from model to model.
 Aside from the awesome power of the brush heads, here are some other features to consider:

-Arguable the most important feature.
-This built in timer will stop the brush after 2 minutes to ensure you have brushed long enough.
-Some models have a “quadpacer” that will beep after 30 seconds so you know you can move on the next quarter or “quadrant” of your mouth.
+Arguably the most important feature.
+This built-in timer will stop the brush after 2 minutes to ensure you have brushed long enough.
+Some models have a “quad pacer” that will beep after 30 seconds so you know you can move on the next quarter or “quadrant” of your mouth.